awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

 Instance scale\-in protection does not protect Auto Scaling instances from the following:
 + Manual termination through the Amazon EC2 console, the `terminate-instances` command, or the `TerminateInstances` action\.
 To protect Auto Scaling instances from manual termination, enable Amazon EC2 termination protection\.
 For more information, see [Enabling termination protection](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#Using_ChangingDisableAPITermination) in the *Amazon EC2 User Guide for Linux Instances*\.
 + Health check replacement if the instance fails health checks\.
 For more information, see [Health checks for Auto Scaling instances](healthcheck.md)\.
 To prevent Amazon EC2 Auto Scaling from terminating unhealthy instances, suspend the `ReplaceUnhealthy` process\.
-For more information, see [Suspending and resuming scaling processes](as-suspend-resume-processes.md)\.
+For more information, see [Suspending and resuming a process for an Auto Scaling group](as-suspend-resume-processes.md)\.
 + Spot Instance interruptions\.
 A Spot Instance is terminated when capacity is no longer available or the Spot price exceeds your maximum price\.

 **Topics**